chenmengdx/awesome-data-synthesis-for-code-llm/README.md

-# awesome-data-synthesis-for-code-llm
+# Awesome-data-synthesis-for-code-llm
-This is the repo for our survey paper [Mastering the Craft of Data Synthesis for CodeLLMs].
-Repo for data synthesis and filtering techniques of Code LLMs, covering papers, datasets, benchmarks, and papers etc.
+This repository accompanies our survey paper "***Mastering the Craft of Data Synthesis for CodeLLMs***", which explores recent advancements in data synthesis and filtering techniques for Code LLMs.
+It includes a curated collection of relevant papers, datasets, benchmarks, and other resources to support and inspire future research in this rapidly evolving field.
+We aim to update this repository periodically to reflect the latest developments.

 <p align='center'>
 <img src='imgs/taxonomy.png' style='width: 100%; '>